Sarah-Bue/knit-space/README.md

 ### Future Features

 #### Comments
-- Registered users can add comments to a blogpost and respond to another comment made on a blogpost.
+- Registered users can add comments to a blog post and respond to another comment made on a blog post.
 - Users can view, update, and delete their comments when they are logged in.
 - Guest users will be able to view existing comments.